ionchi/playlish/README.md

 ### Search
 - User can click on the search button positioned in the site header.
-- An overlay will transition, with an input field.
+- User will be redirected to the search page, with a focused input field.
 - User can type a search string and wait for the most relevant results.
 - User can click on the result and be redirected to the details page.